 Luckily, your policy comes with a team of specialist legal experts ready to fight your corner.
-The higher your level of cover, the more your insurer pays and the less likely it is you'll have to open your chequebook.

 Always bear in mind that you can't have too much cover.
-Your legal defence can cost many tens of thousands of pounds – and that's before the compensation bill from your client arrives.
-Your level of cover has to be enough to cover all of this.
+Your legal defence can cost tens of thousands of pounds – and that's before the compensation bill from your client arrives.

 Glad you asked.

 The simple answer is: we know what we're doing.
-Professional insurance is all we do so we know what you need, even if you don't.
+Professional insurance is all we do, so we understand what you need, even if you don't.